-You can contact the Campus Officer at Lake County Dispatch 605-256-7531 or Cell 605-270-0055 or via email at heath.abraham@dsu.edu.
+You can contact the Campus Officer at Lake County Dispatch 605-256-7531 or Cell 605-270-0055 or via email at sean.nielsen@dsu.edu.
+During the 2024 academic year Officer Heath Abraham served in this role.
+Officer Nielsen will be in this role in 2025 academic year.

 When the Madison Police Department officer is not present on campus, the MPD will attempt to monitor the DSU campus by providing random patrols through campus and responding to calls on campus.
-In addition to the on-campus officer, the MPD will provide additional officers who randomly patrol the campus in the evening, overnight, and early morning hours.
+In addition to the on-campus officer, the MPD will provide additional officers who patrol the campus in the evening, overnight, and early morning hours.
 During all other hours, please contact the Madison Police Department non-emergency number at 605-256-7531 or for emergencies call 911.